stancl/tenancy-docs/source/docs/v2/https-certificates.blade.md

 Creating this config dynamically from PHP is not easy, but is probably feasible.
 Giving `www-data` write access to `/etc/nginx/sites-available/tenants.conf` should work.

 However, you still need to reload nginx configuration to apply the changes to configuration.
 This is problematic and I'm not sure if there is a simple and secure way to do this from PHP.

+You can follow this guide for step-by-step tutorial for installing [SSL certificate on NGINX](https://www.armanism.com/blog/install-free-ssl-on-nginx).